EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 /docs/misc/fplot/#on-the-differences-between-instructions-in-a-script-file-and-on-the-command-line
 {:/comment}

-When commands are read from a script file, they can behave differently than when appearing on the command-line.
+When commands are read from a script file, the action differs in the following ways from instructions given on the command-line:

+_Start and end of script file_ : **fplot**{:style="color: blue"} will start reading instructions when it encounters a line beginning with &nbsp;**fplot**&nbsp; in the first column.
+(**fplot** is analogous to a _category_ in the Questaal [input system](/docs/input/inputfile/#input-file-structure).)
+It will parse instructions from that point as though they are read from the command-line until line begins with a character in the first column, or there are no more lines.
+Thus the indentation is syntactically significant.

 _Preprocessor directives_ : The [preprocessor directives](/docs/input/preprocessor/#preprocessor-directives) are not part of the script itself, but control which lines of the script are read.
 For example, **% exit** causes the preprocessor to exit, and no further lines are read.

-_Start and end of script file_ : **fplot**{:style="color: blue"} will start reading instructions when it encounters **fplot**{: style="color: blue"} will not begin looking for instructions until it finds a line beginning with &nbsp;**fplot**&nbsp; in the first column.
-(**fplot** is analogous to a _category_ in the Questaal [input system](/docs/input/inputfile/#input-file-structure).)
-It will begin to parse arguments as though they are read from the command-line until the end, or a new line begins with a character in the first column.
-Thus the indentation is syntactically significant.

-_Curly brackets and preprocessor variable subsitution_ : The preprocessor interprets [curly brackets as expressions](/docs/input/preprocessor/#curly-brackets-contain-expressions) and substitutes them, while **fplot**{:style="color: blue"} [uses curly brackets](/docs/misc/fplot/#labelling-and-numbering-switches-govern-labels-and-axis-numbering) to subsitute special fonts (superscripts and subscripts, Greek, bold, italic and symbol fonts).
+_Curly brackets and preprocessor variable subsitution_ : The preprocessor interprets [curly brackets as expressions](/docs/input/preprocessor/#curly-brackets-contain-expressions) and makes substitutions for them, while
+**fplot**{:style="color: blue"} [uses curly brackets](/docs/misc/fplot/#labelling-and-numbering-switches-govern-labels-and-axis-numbering)
+to substitute special fonts (superscripts and subscripts, Greek, bold, italic and symbol fonts).

-In a script, you must suppress the preprocessor's expression substitution to keep the curly bracket pair and its contents intact.
+When using curly brackets in a script, you must suppress the preprocessor's expression substitution.
 Do this by prepending **{strn}** with a backslash, _viz_ **\\{strn}**.
 The preprocessor will remove the backslash but leave **{strn}** unaltered.
 For example, the last figure in Example 2.1 can be equivalently made by
 <pre>